ermyuriel/gotictac/README.md

-A simple unbeatable Tic Tac Toe game in Go and React
+A simple unbeatable Tic Tac Toe game in Go and React for demonstration purposes

+CORS enabled for simplicity

 1.- start with docker-compose up